shaohua0116/Activation-Visualization-Histogram/README.md

 # SELUs (scaled exponential linear units) - Visualized and Histogramed Comparisons among ReLU and Leaky ReLU

 ## Descriptions
 This project includes a [Tensorflow](https://www.tensorflow.org/) implementation of SELUs (scaled exponential linear units) proposed in this paper [Self-Normalizing Neural Networks](https://arxiv.org/abs/1706.02515).
-Also, aiming to present clear at a glance comparisons among SELU, ReLU, Leaky ReLU, etc, this implementation focuses on visualizing and histograming activations on [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
-As a result, the draw nvisualization and histogram are nicely incorporate with Tensorboard by introducing plotting summaries.
-Examples of visualizaion and histogram are as follow.
+Also, aiming to present clear at a glance comparisons among SELU, ReLU, Leaky ReLU, etc, this implementation focuses on visualizing and histogramming activations on [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
+As a result, the drawn visualization and histogram are nicely incorporate with Tensorboard by introducing plotting summaries.
+Examples of visualization and histogram are as follow.

 <img src="figure/AVH.png" height="450"/>,

 Ideally, desire activations of every layer are close to *zero mean* and *unit variance* to make tensors propagated through several layers converge towards zero mean and unit variance.
 The learning can, therefore, be stabilized by preventing gradients from being vanishing and exploding.
 In this work, the authors propose scaled exponential linear units (SELUs) which aim to automatically shift and rescale neuron activations towards zero mean and unit variance without explicit normalization like what batch normalization technique does.

-Intending to empirically verify the effectiveness of the proposed activations, a convolutional neural network consisting of three convolutional layers followed by three fully conneted layers was implemented to be trained on image classification tasks on datasets such as MNIST, SVHN, and CIFAR10.
-To overcome the limited content allowed to be shown on Tensorboard, a ploting library [Tensorflow Plot](https://github.com/wookayin/tensorflow-plot) developed by aiming to bridge the gap between Python plotting library and Tensorboard is introduced.
+Intending to empirically verify the effectiveness of the proposed activations, a convolutional neural network consisting of three convolutional layers followed by three fully connected layers was implemented to be trained on image classification tasks on datasets such as MNIST, SVHN, and CIFAR10.
+To overcome the limited content allowed to be shown on Tensorboard, a plotting library [Tensorflow Plot](https://github.com/wookayin/tensorflow-plot) aiming to bridge the gap between Python plotting libraries and Tensorboard is introduced.
 Again, here are some examples.

 * Histogram of activations on Tensorboard